Working Guest Programme, Norway

 You may also like

 Hospitality Training Programme, UK

 Are you looking to come to the UK to improve your English, as well as attend an optional paid work experience in the hospitality sector?
 If so, this programme is perfect for you, as you would receive access to an online English learning platform as well as an optional paid hospitality job.

 Hospitality Work Experience Italy too, Italy

 Enrol on a paid work experience in the tourism sector in Italy.
 Be placed in a range of jobs within Italy's hotels, restaurants & bars.
 Discover this vibrant country and perfect your Italian language skills.

 Take part in paid work experience in Spain.
-Work in hotel, bars & restaurants in diverse regions across Spain and embark on an invaluable work experience opportunity that will provide you with an array of skills. *Please note, to be eligible for this programme you must be studying Hospitality at degree level.
+Work in hotel, bars & restaurants in diverse regions across Spain and embark on an invaluable work experience opportunity that will provide you with an array of skills. *Please note, to be eligible for this programme you must be currently studying at university, and be an EU citizen.